 The GOP implemented resolution to rescind this law (which was signed into law by President Trump on 16 February 2017) have provided many news outlets with headlines in the vein of “Trump makes it legal to dump coal mining waste into rivers and streams.”
 Although the initiative to block the Stream Protection Rule will undoubtedly increase the number of permits issued to dump excess spoil into streams, it is more of a return to a vaguely established condition than an instance of newly enacted legalization.

-Prior to the Obama administration’s 2017 rule, the issue of surface water contamination through steam buffer zones was addressed by rules already in place.
+Prior to the Obama administration’s 2017 rule, the issue of surface water contamination through stream buffer zones was addressed by rules already in place.
 Problematically, though, these rules were exceedingly vague:

 Coal mining is a messy business.
 In parts of West Virginia, Kentucky, and Virginia, mining companies often get at underground coal seams by blowing up the tops of mountains — a process known as mountaintop removal mining.
 Once that’s done, they’ll frequently dump the debris into the valleys below, which can contaminate streams and waterways with toxic heavy metals.